-All-sky assimilation can be switched on in PrepIFS by means of switches for individual sensors, e.g. LSSMI, LAMSRE, LTMI, LSSMIS etc. For all-sky AMSU-A, which runs in parallel to the clear-sky assimilation, there is a separate switch LAMSUA_ALLKSY.
-Comprehensive scientific documentation of the all-sky approach can be found in Bauer et al. (2010), Geer et al. (2010), Geer and Bauer (2011b), Geer and Bauer (2011a).
+All-sky assimilation can be switched on in PrepIFS by means of switches for individual sensors, e.g. LSSMI, LAMSRE, LTMI, LSSMIS etc. For all-sky AMSU-A and MHS, which can run in parallel to clear-sky assimilation, there is a separate switch LAMSUA_ALLKSY or LMHS_ALLSKY.
+Comprehensive scientific documentation of the all-sky approach can be found in Bauer et al. (2010), Geer et al. (2010), Geer and Bauer (2011), Geer and Bauer (2012) and Geer et al. (2014).